-Hathern Church of England Primary School, Holywell Primary School, Mountfields Lodge Primary School, Outwoods Edge Primary School, Rendell Primary School, Robert Bakewell Primary School & Stonebow Primary School
+Hathern Church of England Primary School, Holywell Primary School, Mountfields Lodge Primary School, Outwoods Edge Primary School, Rendell Primary School, Robert Bakewell Primary School, Stonebow Primary School, Hall Orchard Primary School

-The Loughborough Primary Academy Partnership (LPAP) was formed in 2012 when nine local primary schools decided to work more closely together.
+The Loughborough Primary Academy Partnership (LPAP) was formed in 2012 when nine local primary schools, now eight, decided to work more closely together.
 Most of the schools in the group were in the process of converting to Single Academy Trusts and sought to forge a partnership of challenge and support to replace the local authority’s framework.

 One of the most successful collaborative activities has been the quality assurance work undertaken by LPAP.
-The nine Headteachers work in three groups of three schools (triads) to monitor and evaluate each other’s work.
-This begins in the Autumn term with a review of the School’s self-evaluation and annual Improvement Plan.
+The eight Headteachers work in two groups of four schools (quads) to monitor and evaluate each other’s work.
+This begins in the Autumn term with a review of the School’s Self-Evaluation, Performance Data and annual School Improvement Plan.
 Subsequent discussions result in a report shared with individual governing bodies, which offers a professional critique of the current educational provision and standards in each school.
 Quality assurance extends to an examination of teaching and learning, through book trawls, pupil interviews and focused Learning Walks.
-Headteachers ensure that they allow time for observation, examination and discussion, which result in a deeper understanding of each school.
+Headteachers and Deputy Headteachers ensure that they allow time for observation, examination and discussion, which result in a deeper understanding of each school.
 This leads to valuable feedback.